pitfail/pitfail-reports/proposal/proposal.rst

 ~~~~~~~~~~~~~~
 Users can view their entire their portfolio on the Pitfail website.
 This
 primarily consists of a list of the securities a user owns, including stocks
-and derivitives.
+and derivatives.
 This is similar to the existing portfolio overviews offered
 by Investopedia and NeoPets:

 .. figure:: ip-portfolio.png